addis-ale/hirecards/HERO_SECTION_UPDATE.md

 Wrong scope.
 Wrong salary.
 Wrong expectations.
 Teams only find out 60–90 days later.

-Paste a job URL or add a few details — HireCards shows if the role is hireable, what's off, how to fix it, and gives you a full hiring strategy in under 5 minutes.
+Paste a job URL or add a few details.
+HireCards shows if the role is hireable, what's off, how to fix it, and gives you a full hiring strategy in under 5 minutes.
 ```